Paper Submission Requirements

 Submit papers of no more than twelve (12) single-spaced pages, including figures, tables, any appendices, etc., followed by as many pages as necessary for references.
 Papers whose non-reference content is longer than 12 pages will not be reviewed.
 Note that this length specification is the same as in 2015, but differs from that in prior years.

 Submit papers using a 10pt font on 12pt leading formatted for printing on Letter-sized (8.5” by 11”) paper.
 Paper text blocks must follow ACM guidelines: double-column, with each column 9.25” by 3.33”, 0.33” space between columns.
 Each column must contain no more than 55 lines of text.
-For submission, use the following LaTeX template or Word template to ensure compliance.
-Please do NOT use copies of these templates that you might find elsewhere since we cannot be sure that those are compliant.
+For submission, use 2017 ACM Article template (LaTeX, MS Word/Windows, MS Word/Mac).

 Note that the final copy will be 14 pages using the ACM standard 10pt format.
 This style may result in more text than your submission so that you can adequately address reviewer and shepherd comments.